Academic & other Affiliations

 • Development of a prosumer driven integrated SMART grid (2018-2021)

-Funded by DST, in collaboration with Florida International University (FIU), Miami, USA, IIT Gandhinagar, MS Ramaiah Institute of Technology, BSES Yamuna Power Limited, Renault NISSAN and AMPLUS Solar, the vision of the project is to develop and demonstrate a block chain based peer to peer energy sharing and trading platform that enables consumers to manage their home or industrial energy needs, and take control of their energy sourcing, while achieving higher energy security, enhancing renewable energy share and increasing commercial viability of enhanced energy efficiency measures.
+This research project is funded by Department of Science and Technology, Government of India.
+The objective of the project is to develop and demonstrate a block chain based peer to peer energy sharing and trading platform.
+This would enable consumers to manage their home or industrial energy needs, and take control of their energy sourcing, while achieving higher energy security, enhancing renewable energy share and increasing commercial viability of enhanced energy efficiency measures.
+The project is an international collaboration with the Florida International University (FIU) Miami USA, IIT Gandhinagar, MS Ramaiah Institute of Technology, BSES Yamuna Power Limited, Renault NISSAN and AMPLUS Solar.

-The project funded by International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) aims to supports the implementation of the Paris Agreement and SDGs, at national level in major emerging countries and internationally e.g. under the UNFCCC.
-It will primarily conduct detailed analysis of the implications of 2/1.5C for national development pathways, priority actions and cooperative initiatives, and support the in-country development of Long Term Low GHG Emission Development Strategies that are coherent, transparent, credible and in line with domestic development goals.
+The project funded by International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) aims to support the implementation of Paris Climate Change Agreement and Sustainable Development Goals, especially in major emerging countries.
+It will primarily conduct detailed analysis of the implications of 2/1.5C for national development pathways, priority actions and cooperative initiatives, and support in-country development of Long Term Low GHG Emission Development Strategies that are coherent, transparent, credible and in line with domestic development goals.

 • Linking Climate and Development Policies – Levering International Networks and Knowledge Sharing (CD-LINKS) (2015-2019)

-EU funded international collaborative project aims to improve the scientific understanding of the linkages between climate change and multiple sustainable development objectives, to broaden the evidence base in the area of policy effectiveness by exploring past and current policy experiences, to develop globally consistent, national low-carbon development pathways, to establish a research network to leverage knowledge sharing among institutions from Europe and several Non-European G20 countries.
+This EU funded international collaborative project aims to improve the scientific understanding of linkages between climate change and multiple sustainable development objectives, to broaden the evidence base in the areas of policy effectiveness by exploring past and current policy experiences, to develop globally consistent, national low-carbon development pathways, to establish a research network to leverage knowledge sharing among institutions from Europe and several Non-European G20 countries.

 • Risk and uncertainty assessment for Critical Railway Infrastructure due to impacts of Climate change (2018- 2019)